 Form And Function.
 The designers have carefully gone over every square inch to the Monte Carlo 5 to make sure that function, utility and practicality have not been sacrificed on the alter of trendy style or simple bella figura (a beautiful display, often without substance.)
 As expected from the Groupe Beneteau, performance and practicality are paramount.

 The lower helm is to starboard and has an adjustable double-wide seat.
 The window to the right opens allowing the skipper to look out the window when docking.

 The instrument panel is clean and simple.
 The Volvo Penta engine diagnostic screen is to the left of the wheel, optional bow thruster control is to the right.

 To port of the helm are storage bins that are ideal for charts, books, and large serving platters.
 Note the one-piece windscreen.

 Construction and Materials

-Building a motoryacht with the level of materials, equipment, hardware and amenities planned for the MC5 can most efficiently be done at a factory, not a traditional yacht yard used for building only a dozen or so boats a year.
+Building a motoryacht with the level of materials, equipment, hardware and amenities planned for the Monte Carlo 5 can most efficiently be done at a factory, not a traditional yacht yard used for building only a dozen or so boats a year.
 A second secret of the group's success is keeping pricing reasonable, and that can be best done in its factories.

 Modern Methods Pay Off.
 The builder has refined the art of production building, eliminating hundreds of man-hours in antiquated boat building practices and replacing them with smart engineering, robots and modern industrial systems.
 The hull and superstructure are built to Beneteau Group's scantlings and we are told that some proprietary systems from the Trieste Monte Carlo Yachts' yard will also be integrated into the MC5.